Groundfloor Lending Blogs

 Properties in declining areas or those needing significant rehabilitation may not qualify.

-DSCR loans may be unavailable for unique properties that do not meet typical lending criteria.
+DSCR loans may be unavailable for unique properties, such as rural vacation homes, properties with significant commercial components, or specialized real estate like farms or mobile home parks, which do not meet typical residential lending criteria.

 4. Higher Down Payment Requirements